itsblake10/itsblake10/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left">Hi, I'm Blake 👋</h1>

 ###

-<p align="left">Welcome to my GitHub!
-My name is Blake and I am a recent software engineering graduate looking to put my technical skills and passion for software development to use.
-I have a strong foundation in technologies such as HTML, CSS, JavaScript, React.js, Node.js, Express.js and working with REST APIs.
-Proficient in building scalable and efficient applications and websites as well as managing data with MongoDB, and maintaining software projects using GitHub and Git.<br><br>✨ Started Coding: 2023<br>📚 Currently Learning: Typescript<br>🎯 Learning Next: Angular, Vue</p>
+<p align="left">I'm a software developer passionate about building scalable, efficient, and creative web apps.
+I specialize in HTML, CSS, JavaScript, React.js, Node.js, Express.js, and MongoDB, with experience working with REST APIs and managing projects using Git and GitHub.

+Here, you'll find projects that highlight my skills in frontend and backend development.
+I'm always exploring new technologies and looking for opportunities to collaborate and grow as a developer.<br><br>✨ Started Coding: 2023<br>📚 Currently Learning: Typescript<br>🎯 Learning Next: Angular, Vue</p>

 ###